Saumya20062004/Blog_Website/README.md

 npm start
 This command runs your application in development mode.
-The app will be accessible in your browser at http://localhost:3000.

 The app will automatically reload whenever you make changes.
 Any errors or warnings will appear in the console.